miranda-ng/miranda-ng/libs/libmdbx/src/README.md

   > _libmdbx_ allows one _at once_ with getting previous value
   > and addressing the particular item from multi-value with the same key.

-### Other fixes and specifics:
+## Other fixes and specifics

 1. Fixed more than 10 significant errors, in particular: page leaks, wrong sub-database statistics, segfault in several conditions, nonoptimal page merge strategy, updating an existing record with a change in data size (including for multimap), etc.

 2. All cursors can be reused and should be closed explicitly, regardless ones were opened within a write or read transaction.

 3. Opening database handles are spared from race conditions and pre-opening is not needed.